Colorado Springs priest accused of sex crimes

 While the woman might well have found the behavior alarming, the priest is entitled to a presumption of innocence, and if you read the account of his behavior, it’s not difficult to interpret it as a sign of concern by a priest for a teenager.

-In similar situations, defendants do well to discuss their legal options with an attorney with a record of successfully defending clients accused of sex offenses.
+In similar situations, defendants do well to discuss their legal options with an attorney who specializes in defending clients accused of sex offenses.

 Source: Colorado Springs Gazette, “Colorado Springs priest arrested on allegations of sex abuse,” May 22, 2012